-The House Fiscal Agency has prepared a Line Item Summary for each of the FY 2006-07 appropriation acts.
-Each Summary contains line-by-line detail, including the amount and purpose of each appropriation line and information regarding related boilerplate sections, for a specific appropriation act.
-Following the line item detail, a brief explanation of each boilerplate section in the appropriation bill is provided.
+The House Fiscal Agency has prepared a Line Item Summary for each of the FY 2007-08 appropriation acts.
+Each Summary contains line-by-line appropriation and revenue source detail, and a brief explanation of each boilerplate section in the appropriation bill.